raspberrypilearning/pick-your-favourite/en/quiz1/question_2.md

 legend: Question 2 of 3
 ---

-In CSS you can create very specific selectors, if you have an element with an id attribute `slot-2` and a class `trex`, which of these selectors would you use to style **only** the element with **both** of those attributes?
+In CSS, you can create very specific selectors.
+If you have an element with an ID attribute `slot-2` and a class `trex`, which of these selectors would you use to style **only** the element with **both** of those attributes?

 --- choices ---